x448/float16/README.md

 ## Float32 to Float16 Conversion
 Conversions from float32 to float16 use IEEE 754 default rounding ("Round-to-Nearest RoundTiesToEven").
 All 4294967296 possible float32 to float16 conversions (in pure Go) are confirmed to be correct.

-Unit tests in normal mode take about 60-90 seconds to check all 4+ billion expected values for float32 to float16 conversions as well as PrecisionFromfloat32() for each.
+Unit tests in normal mode take about 1-2 minutes to check all 4+ billion float32 input values and results for Fromfloat32(), FromNaN32ps(), and PrecisionFromfloat32().

 Unit tests in short mode use a small subset (around 229 float32 inputs) and finish in under 0.01 second while still reaching 100% code coverage.